 California Statute of Limitations

 If a government entity is involved, such as a collision with a city bus, unsafe public property, or a poorly maintained roadway, the timeline is much shorter.
-In many cases, you have as little as six months to file a formal government claim.
+In many cases, you may have as little as six months to file a formal claim.

 Why You Need a Lawyer for Back Injury Cases